jimrobinson/lexrec/README.md

 	  The buffer will be expanded to at least this size on the first read, and it will be increased as needed if a token crosses multiple read boundaries.
-	- a States, a slice of Binding.
+	- States, a slice of Binding.
 Each Binding consists of an ItemType, a StateFn, and a boolean indicating whether or not the token should be emitted on success.
 	- ErrorFn, a function to call if one of the StateFn returns false,